-each part of the controller will be verified in order to guarantee the desired behavior for the system, considering all the distributed controller system.
+As future work, other partial controllers will be verified - concerning the same system - and, finally, an abstraction of each part of the controller will be verified in order to guarantee the desired behavior for the entire system, considering all the distributed controller system.

-In adjction, as it is a safety critical application, the controllers communications and occurrence of failure modes will be considered as for example done in failure injection.
+In adiction, as it is a safety critical application, the controllers communications and occurrence of failure modes will be considered.